codewario/DrProfessorsHandyTranslator/README.md

 # Setup and execution

-### How to install
+## Obtain the files
 One option is to use [**Git**](https://git-scm.com/) to clone the repository.
 For example, to clone into a folder named `dpht`:

 ```powershell
 git clone https://github.com/codewario/DrProfessorsHandyTranslator.git dpht
 ```

 Or you can download the code archive for this repo and extract it to any folder on disk.
+Once you have these files downloaded you can continue with the initial setup and configuration of the bot.

+## Initial setup and configuration
 If you want to run this in a Python venv, make sure it is created and activated before going through the rest of the setup steps below:

 1. `cd` to this directory, and run `pip install -r requirements.txt` to install the bot's dependencies.